Frequently asked questions (FAQs)

 How does the programme cater for daily Review, Retrieval and Reflection of learning?

-• Retrieval (recall) is activated in Independent and also Extended Practice.
+• Retrieval (recall) is activated in Independent Practice and Extended Practice.

 Rich Tasks and Investigations